 Majority of the Japanese MNCs and their Indian counterparts doing business in the country and beyond prefers potential employees with technical skills and strong Japanese proficiency.

 Since most of their clients and customers are Japanese, it is only sensible that they have someone in system admin, Data management, developer, Programmer, System analyst, etc., who knows the Japanese language and understand the work ethic.
-If you have this technical skills, your Japanese proficiency will be an added advantage to get employed.
+If you have these technical skills, your Japanese proficiency will be an added advantage to get employed.

 10. Work in Japan